alexpricedev/alexpricedev/README.md

 ## Fractional CTO who builds engineering teams that don't need him

-Scaled Ecologi from 3 to 80+ employees (LinkedIn Top 10 UK Startup 2022).
+Scaled [Ecologi](https://ecologi.com) from 3 to 80+ employees (#8 LinkedIn Top Startups UK 2022).
 Now I help Series A founders build the teams and systems that get them to Series B.

 Former CTO/CPO with 10+ years leading distributed engineering teams.
 Still write code when it matters.
 TypeScript, React, Node—the usual suspects.